Malik Khoshaba: Controversy

 Later in life, Khoshaba became a figure of great controversy among Assyrians.
-He was seen by many (though not all) as a divisive figure, particularly with regards to undermining the cause of Assyrian autonomy within the newly created and Arab dominated state of Iraq in 1932.
+He was seen by many (though not all) as a divisive figure, particularly with regards to undermining the cause of Assyrian autonomy within the newly created and Arab-dominated state of Iraq in 1932.

 According to British Army officer Ronald Sempill Stafford, Khoshaba murdered his own wife and daughter, believing that she had engaged in immoral conduct.
-He escaped to Turkey, where he is rumoured to have killed a bear while armed only with a knife.
-He later married a second wife.